MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 **DNS flow for the diagram**

-The DNS flow is exactly the same as in [the solution flow](#solution---virtual-wan-dns-extension).
+The DNS flow is exactly the same as in [the solution flow](#solution---virtual-hub-extension-for-dns).

 **HTTP flow for the diagram**

 1. The client issues request to stgworkload00.blob.core.windows.net.
 1. DNS resolves stgworkload00.blob.core.windows.net to 10.1.2.4.
 The request flows through Azure Firewall because it configured to secure private traffic.
 Azure Firewall blocks the request to the private endpoint.
-If you choose not to secure private traffic by Azure Firewall, the NSG on the private endpoint subnet could be used to block unwanted private traffic.
+If you choose not to secure private traffic by Azure Firewall, the NSG on the private endpoint subnet should be used to block unwanted private traffic.

 ## Related resources